akhilsaini/aws-csa-2017/README.md

 With RDS scaling is not so easy, you have to use a bigger instance or add read replicas (manual process).

   - If you are using Amazon RDS Provisioned IOPS storage with a MySQL or Oracle database engine, what is the maximum size RDS volume you can have by default? – **6TB**
   - What data transfer charge is incurred when replicating data from your primary RDS instance to your secondary RDS instance? - **There is no charge associated with this action**.

-  - When you have deployed an RDS database into multiple availability zones, can you use the secondary database as an independent read node? – **No**
+  - When you have deployed an RDS database into multiple availability zones, can you use the secondary database as an independent read node? – **No**.
   - RDS automatically creates RDS Security Group w/ TCP port # 3306 enabled.
   - In VPC Security Group, the answer would be YES because you will have manually specify access to port & protocol.
+  - Read RDS FAQs.

 # VPC